Skip to main content

 4. Subaru Forester

 Subaru’s Forester is a symmetrical all-wheel-drive SUV with an impressive list of safety features.
-Available from $25,195, the Forester is a good all-rounder.
+The Forester is a good all-rounder.
 The 2022 model offers an improved camera for the EyeSight driver assist technology, and a distraction mitigation system helps seniors stay safe on the roads.
 Automatic emergency steering is also on the list of new features.

 The Forester can tow up to 3,000 pounds and has a passenger volume of over 111 cubic feet.
 Seniors who want something they can use to take the grandkids on camping trips will find the Forester a more than capable vehicle.